Discover more from The Retroist

 Now the bad.
 The game is boring!
 You can hold the button down!
-So firing is rapid fire, which makes aiming, or lack of it, a snap.
-That pretty much takes care of the alien ships, but the collision detection on the aliens shots are a bit off, so sometimes you miss firing, even when shooting straight on.
+So firing is rapid-fire, which makes aiming, or lack of it, a snap.
+That pretty much takes care of the alien ships, but the collision detection on the aliens’ shots is a bit off, so sometimes you miss firing, even when shooting straight on.
 It would help if they included some better visual feedback on blasting the alien shots, but you kind of need to assume you took them out.

 So you hold down the button and blast away for about 10 minutes before you realize, wow, there is no real challenge to this game in the long run.
 Why am I playing this instead of watching the film of the same name?